 Strategy and policy

-Our strategy and policy program translates best available knowledge from research, practice and lived experience into publications and advice that can be implemented in policy and practice.
+Our strategy and policy program translates best available knowledge from research, practice and lived and living experience into publications and advice that can be implemented in policy and practice.

 When prevention knowledge is applied in the design and delivery of policies and programs, there are benefits for people and communities through reduced onset and impact of mental ill-health and suicidal distress.